-This term only refers to fire brigades established under an Act of Parliament.
+This term only refers to statutory authorities established under an Act of Parliament having as one of it's functions the protection of life and property from fire and other emergencies.
 It may be a professional brigade with full-time fire-fighters, or a volunteer brigade.
 Many companies employ their own private fire services.
 The standard of these private fire services varies greatly.
 They are excluded from the definition of a fire brigade.